“Eating disorders only happen to teenage girls.”

 Binge Eating Disorder Is About as Common in Adulthood as in Adolescence

 Binge eating disorder is an outlier from more commonly well-known disorders like anorexia nervosa and bulimia nervosa, and it challenges many laypeople’s conception of what an eating disorder is.
-Unlike anorexia nervosa and sometimes bulimia nervosa, people with binge eating disorder usually don’t lose large amounts of weight – in fact, they are often overweight or obese.
+Unlike anorexia nervosa and sometimes bulimia nervosa, people with binge eating disorder usually don’t lose large amounts of weight – in fact.
 Binge eating disorder is much more common in men than other eating disorders – about half of all sufferers are men, compared to much smaller percentages for other disorders.

 Binge eating disorder is also more common in adulthood than other kinds of eating disorder.
 Many of the adults admitted into eating disorder treatment centers suffer from this disorder, and often it has gone undiagnosed for years.
 Binge eating disorder patients have often been publicly dieting for much of their lives by the time they seek treatment, and one sign of binge eating disorder is frequent dieting without significant weight loss.
 Treatment can be more difficult to obtain for adults with binge eating disorder because of still-present biases against their age and the type of eating disorder in the medical community.

 Selective Eating Disorder Might Be Overlooked in Childhood